 Source: WHO, The World Health Report 1996: 112

 New infections continually appear.
 Having an available food source to grow on (humans) inevitably results in a microorganism that will take advantage.
-Some of these feeders will interfere with our own well being, causing disease.
+Some of these feeders will interfere with our well-being, causing disease.

-Surprisingly, many diseases that were previously thought to have only behavioral or genetic components have been found to involve microorganisms.
-The clearest case is that of ulcers, which was long thought to be caused by stress and poor diet.
-However the causative agent is actually a bacterium, Helicobacter pylori, and many ulcers can be cured with appropriate antibiotics.
-Work on other non-infectious diseases such as heart disease, stroke and some autoimmune diseases also suggest a microbial component that triggers the illness.
+Surprisingly, many diseases that have behavioral or genetic components we now suspect have microbial components.
+The clearest case is ulcers, which were long thought to be caused by stress and poor diet.
+However, the causative agent is a bacterium, Helicobacter pylori, and antibiotics can cure many of them.
+Work on other non-infectious diseases such as heart disease, stroke, and some autoimmune diseases also suggest a microbial component that triggers the illness.

 Finally, some pathogenic microbes that had been "controlled" through the use of antibiotics are beginning to develop drug resistance and therefore reemerge as serious threats in the industrialized world as well as developing nations.
 Tuberculosis is an illness that was on the decline until the middle 80's.
 It has recently become more of a problem, partly due to drug resistance and partly due to a higher population of immunosuppressed individuals from the AIDS epidemic.
 Staphylococcus aureus strains are emerging that are resistant to many of the antibiotics that were previously effective against them.
 These staph infections are of great concern in hospital settings around the world.
 Understanding both familiar killers and new pathogens will require an understanding of their biology, and thus an understanding of the field of microbiology.

 From the beginning of microbiology, significant resources have been spent to understand and fight disease-causing microorganisms.
-You may be surprised to learn that only a small fraction of microbes are involved in disease; many other microbes actually enhance our well being.
-The harmless microbes that live in our intestines and on our skin actually help us fight off disease.
+You may be surprised to learn that only a small fraction of microbes are involved in disease; many other microbes enhance our well-being.
+The harmless microbes that live in our intestines and on our skin help us fight off disease.
 They actively antagonize other bacteria and take up space, preventing potential pathogens from gaining a foothold on our bodies.
 The microbial community in humans not only protects us from disease, but also provides needed vitamins, such as B12.
 We have entire communities of microorganisms in our digestive systems that contribute to our overall health.
-In fact, like all other large organisms, humans are actually consortia of different organisms - there are more non-human cells in and on our bodies than there are human cells!
-Recent experiments, that have examined microorganisms inside our digestive tract by intensive sequencing experiments have revealed many interesting findings.
+In fact, like all other large organisms, humans are consortia of different organisms - there are more non-human cells in and on our bodies than there are human cells!
+Recent experiments that have examined microorganisms inside our digestive tract by intensive sequencing experiments have revealed many interesting findings.
 More than 80% of the microbes in our guts have not been cultured.
-In addition, the microbial flora of a person is unique to that person, and there are differences based upon body type and genetic background.
-This has profound effects on physical well-being of the individual.
+In addition, the microbiota of a person is unique to that person, and there are differences based upon body type and genetic background.
+These differences in our microbial partners have profound effects on the physical health of the individual.